 When you are going on a canyoning trip, you must dress for comfort and safety.
 Do your research, so you’ll know what elements you will encounter.

 Wearing appropriate footwear is mandatory.
-While there are canyoning shoes available in the market, if you don’t have those, you can go ahead with soft-soled sneakers that provide a good grip.
+While there are canyoning shoes available in the market, you can go ahead with soft-soled sneakers that provide a good grip if you don’t have those.

 If you are canyoning in a hot place, wear a dry suit.
 However, if you are canyoning in a cold place, opt for a wetsuit.
 Lastly, do not forget to wear sports undergarments and carry a helmet with you.